 This year the EmpowHer Social Justice STEAM Camp will provide twenty-five girls an opportunity to explore the use of STEAM (Science, Technology, Engineering, and Math) as a means of addressing environmental justice issues impacting girls and communities of color.

-This 3-week summer camp will will include a 3-day overnight at the University of Southern California, a day trip
+This 3-week summer camp will include a 4-day overnight at the University of Southern California, a day trip

 to Catalina Island to examine intertidal zones and engage in water activities like snorkeling and kayaking,